UrstrulyBhavana/FlavorFiesta-Food-Ordering-App/README.md

   - Checks the presence of login/logout buttons and cart items.
 - **Restaurant Menu Component**:
   - Tests the add-to-cart functionality and menu rendering.
+- **Restaurant Category Component**:
+  - Validates the toggled visibility of category items.
 - **Search Component**:
   - Validates restaurant filtering and searching functionality.
 - **Contact Component**: